Core Concepts

 The ViewModel contract

-BaseViewModel<TModel> re-exposes the model's three streams and adds a fourth:
+BaseViewModel<TModel> re-exposes the model's three signals and adds a fourth:

 class BaseViewModel<TModel extends BaseModel<any, any>> {

-}validationErrors$ automatically emits a ZodError instance when error$ contains a Zod validation failure, and null otherwise.
+}validationErrors$ is a computed() that resolves to a ZodError instance when error$ contains a Zod validation failure, and null otherwise.
 You never construct it manually.

 Deriving presentation state